spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 #### Testing

 Spring Cloud Stream provides `spring-cloud-stream-test-support` dependency to test the Spring Cloud Stream application.
-Instead of the RabbitMQ binder, it uses the Test binder to trace and test your application's outbound/inbound messages.
+Instead of the Kafka binder, it uses the Test binder to trace and test your application's outbound/inbound messages.
 The Test binder uses a utility class `MessageCollector` which stores the messages in-memory.

 To unit test the `UsageCostProcessor`, in the class `UsageCostProcessorApplicationTests` add the following code.